Index Tracker Continues To Flourish

 Vanguard’s Total Stock Market tracker outperformed this managed fund by 71.75% over a 16 year period.

 Notice also how the fund almost identically mirrored the S&P 500 index yet performed so poorly.
-This is because of the poor results of the stock choices and the added fees the fund incurred.
+This is because of the poor stock picking choices and the added fees the fund incurred.

 Recommended Fund 3: SEI Large Cap Value Fund (TRMVX)